What is HSC Plus?

 The following examples illustrate how HSC Plus works.

 The applicants below complete the NSW Higher School Certificate.
-For each applicant you can see the HSC courses undertaken, the performance band achieved in each and the applicant's overall performance as measured by the ATAR.
+For each applicant you can see the HSC subjects undertaken, the performance band achieved in each and the applicant's overall performance as measured by the ATAR.

 Also listed is each applicant's list of UNSW preferences, HSC Plus bonus points awarded for each preference and the applicant's increased admission rank.